AmitKumarDas/Decisions/blogs/what_if_you_programmed.md

 one's control.

 ### How to overcome then?
-This is an issue which can be solved in an elegant manner, which is write down all your incoming ideas.
-Start putting down your loved ideas and then start disconfirming them.
+This is an issue which can be solved in an elegant manner, by following a really simple process.
+Start putting down your much loved ideas and then start disconfirming them one by one.
 Tip: Use your notepad.
 - Write down your belief versus three possibilities that stands against this belief
 - Being intelligent on the topic versus applying wisdom from across the subject
 - Calculating answers versus considering possibilities